ev3rnub/CSC203_Week_0/readme.md

 ## 11/09/2025
 * 1. Fixed system instructions, reformated comments and added more comments, removed magenta and added cyan.
 Removed old code, no longer being used.
 * 2. Updated readme.md

+## 11/12/2025
+* 1. Added a Note button, and window.
+* 2. Added a basic note system.
+* 3. Experimented with sound.
+Added temp background music and a button to toggle music.